palmaresHQ/palmares/packages/databases/docs/introduction.md

   - **Using your favorite ORM**:

-    1. Create a file called `load.ts` and add the following:
+    1. Create a file called `load.ts` and add the following (You are responsible for your own CLI):

     ```ts
     import databasesConfig from './database.config';